sourcegraph/handbook/content/departments/finance/process/ap.md

 **Step 1:** Visit [Airbase](https://dashboard.airbase.io/home)

-- Click "Request with Approvers" from your dashboard and in the dropdown select "Purchase"
+- Click "Request Purchase" from your dashboard and in the dropdown select "Purchase"

 **Step 2:** Enter your Purchase Request Details (note these may change order depending on input details in 01. and .02)